 Then you must be a Mom!
 And every Mom has a limit to her patience.
 You hate to resort to more screen time.
 But some days, that break is well worth it.

-What you need is a way to keep the kids occupied in a fun, but educational way.
-And it has to be affordable (read: free).
+How do you use some screen time without feeling the weight of Mom guilt?
+Well, what if you could keep the kids occupied in a fun, but educational way?
+And it has to be affordable (#yearofno approved: in other words, free).

 This site is so great that you might decide to use it yourself!
 Duolingo is a totally free site dedicated to teaching you a new language.
 You can choose from Spanish, French, German, Italian, Portuguese, Russian, and more.
 It is available online as a website and also as an app for Kindle Fires and other tablets.
 Get started learning a new language here.